 White Supremacy Culture refers to the dominant, unquestioned standards of behavior and ways of functioning embodied by the vast majority of institutions in the United States.
 These standards may be seen as mainstream, dominant cultural practices; they have evolved from the United States’ history of white supremacy.
 Because it is so normalized it can be hard to see, which only adds to its powerful hold.
 In many ways, it is indistinguishable from what we might call U.S. culture or norms – a focus on individuals over groups, for example, or an emphasis on the written word as a form of professional communication.
 But it operates in even more subtle ways, by actually defining what “normal” is – and likewise, what “professional,” “effective,” or even “good” is.
 In turn, white culture also defines what is not good, “at risk,” or “unsustainable.”
 White culture values some ways of thinking, behaving, deciding, and knowing – ways that are more familiar and come more naturally to those from a white, western tradition – while devaluing or rendering invisible other ways.
 And it does this without ever having to explicitly say so...

 An artificial, historically constructed culture which expresses, justifies, and binds together the United States white supremacy system.
 It is the glue that binds together white-controlled institutions into systems and white-controlled systems into the global white supremacy system.

 1. Gita Gulati-Partee and Maggie Potapchuk, “Paying Attention to White Culture and Privilege: A Missing Link to Advancing Racial Equity” (The Foundation Review vol. 6: issue 1, 2014).

 2. Sharon Martinas and the Challenging White Supremacy Workshop, 4th revision (1995).

-Related Resources: Organizational Change Process (see the first section: “Addressing White Dominant Culture”)
+Related Resources: Organizational Change Process (in the box “Addressing White Dominant Culture”)